jamesloper/autofill/README.md

 - Use the **absolute least** amount of client side code.

 ### Server
-- You may use Npm on the server (but we didn't find it useful).
+- You may use NPM on the server (but we didn't find it useful).
 - Use the HTTP package from [meteor/http](https://docs.meteor.com/api/http.html) to call the API from the server.
 It has already been added.
 - Accuracy of results is one of the most important aspects.
 - For this test your results should prefer addresses near Atlanta, GA (3.7490° N, 84.3880° W).